joppuyo/jpeg-xl-encode/README.md

 A PHP library for encoding JPEG XL images.
 Supports JPEG and PNG input.
 Very much inspired by the excellent [WebP Convert](https://github.com/rosell-dk/webp-convert) library.

+It is intended as a plug-and-play solution that covers the most common use cases and it can be used in a wide variety of PHP projects.

 ## Requirements

 * PHP 7.2.5 or later.